 Newman/Haas Racing Pre-Race Notes

-QUALIFYING BROADCAST: On Versus at 6:00 p.m.
-ET on Saturday
+QUALIFYING BROADCAST: Live on Versus at 6:00 p.m.
+EDT on Saturday

 RADIO BROADCAST: The race will air live on IMS Radio Network, XM channel 145 & Sirius channel 211

-INTERNET BROADCAST: Live Timing & Scoring is offered on www.indycar.com
+INTERNET BROADCAST: Live streaming Timing & Scoring is offered on www.indycar.com

 NEWS & NOTES